Vaxuuu/Indigo-Theme/README.md

 # Indigo
 A dark purple theme that you can customize!
 Not compatible with light mode.

+# Latest Update - 2.5.3
+The latest Discord update motivated me to redesign the theme a little bit.

 # How to edit

 Just simply edit the colors in the :root!
 Preferably add semi-transparent versions using rgba in the transparent ones.